Code-Institute-Submissions/purple-hex-studios/README.md

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Using Markdown formatting to represent an example ERD table using the Product model above:
+Using Markdown formatting to represent an example ERD table using the Service model above:

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- Table: **Product**
+- Table: **Service**

     | **PK** | **id** (unique) | Type | Notes |
     | --- | --- | --- | --- |